casbin/casbin-website/docs/GetStarted.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Besides the static policy file, Casbin also provides API for permission management at run-time.
+Casbin also provides API for permission management at run-time.
 For example, You can get all the roles assigned to a user as below:

 <!--DOCUSAURUS_CODE_TABS-->